 After the discontinuation of support for the Google search appliance and the tool not providing the reporting capabilities and insights desired, the University of Edinburgh decided to look for another search tool.

 The University had utilized paid Google site search solutions for a number of years.
-Looking for more than a like-for-like replacement, they issued a procurement exercise to identify a superior solution that could connect to multiple sources and fulfill their search vision.
+Looking for more than a like-for-like replacement, they issued a procurement exercise to identify a superior solution that could connect to multiple sources and fulfill their new search vision.

 With the ability to easily generate reports and receive insights, the web team is now able to quickly identify and address new issues in content and accessibility across all sites.
-The team has also pulled learnings from the reports anecdotally, helping to prevent similar errors from occurring when creating and publishing new content.

 Every month, the team selects the top 500 terms from their search analytics and assesses, for each of them, whether the most desirable result is appearing at the top.
 Based on the results, a number of changes are made to fine-tune the search results and resurface high-value pages.

 Armed with this new reporting capability, the University was able to review content quality and identify content that was not helpful to end-users.
 The web team removed all but the highest-priority sites from the search index, surfacing only highly relevant content to the user.

 The audit also help them identify hundreds of duplicate pages and content that were out of date.

 From an SEO perspective, the search insights give the University the ability to visualize missing metadata information across all its web properties, empowering its web team to implement SEO strategies at scale to improve its Google ranking.

 The search experience is also further enhanced by the autocomplete feature, made possible by the high level of integration provided by the search tool itself.
 Users can now complete their search faster, reducing search abandonment and increasing time spent on the website.